luizamboni/ghost-s3-storage-adapter/README.md

 AWS_ACCESS_KEY_ID
 AWS_SECRET_ACCESS_KEY
 AWS_DEFAULT_REGION
-GHOST_STORAGE_ADAPTER_S3_PATH_BUCKET
-GHOST_STORAGE_ADAPTER_S3_ASSET_HOST  // optional
-GHOST_STORAGE_ADAPTER_S3_PATH_PREFIX // optional
-GHOST_STORAGE_ADAPTER_S3_ENDPOINT // optional
-GHOST_STORAGE_ADAPTER_S3_SSE // optional
-GHOST_STORAGE_ADAPTER_S3_FORCE_PATH_STYLE // optional
-GHOST_STORAGE_ADAPTER_S3_ACL // optional
 ```

-## AWS Configuration
-You'll likely want to configure a separate S3 bucket for your blog, a specific IAM role, and, optionally, CloudFront, to serve from a CDN.

-### S3
-Create a new bucket.
-If you're using a CDN, the region isn't important.
-Once the bucket is created, select Static website hosting from the properties, and configure it to host a website.

-In the permissions, select Bucket Policy and use the policy generator with the folowing settings:
-- Select Type of Policy: **S3 Bucket Policy**
-- Effect: **Allow**
-- Principal: *
-- AWS Service: **Amazon S3**
-- Actions: **GetBucket**
-- Amazon Resource Name (ARN): *your bucket's ARN, which you can get on its Bucket Policy page*

-Generate the policy, copy it, then paste it in the Bucket policy editor and save.

 ### IAM
 You'll want to create a custom user role in IAM that just gives your Ghost installation the necessary permissions to manipulate objects in its S3 bucket.